Gui-Yom/hlbc/hlbc-cli/README.md

 ## Usage

-`hlbc-cli <file>`.
+`hlbc-cli <file> [-c <command>]`

 You then get access to a prompt where you can enter commands.

+You can execute commands on startup with the `-c` switch. e.g. Dump all strings from the bytecode then exit : `hlbc-cli main.hl -c "s ..; exit"`.
+If you omit the `exit` command, the app will simply launch the normal prompt after executing the startup commands.

 ## Commands